bisforboman/exjobb/Weekly/week35.md

 ### Setbacks

 I'm not satisfied with the Outline, the one I have now I would call a scratch.
 I'm uncertain which order I should have sections, so I make it easier to the reader to understand.
 I'm gonna spend some time re-arranging this next week aswell.
+It would help discussing the logical flow on how I can present things.

 ## Specific questions

-* I have a question regarding SPINs output when I'm testing the properties.
-From Wolfgang's notes I should get some information I dont seem to be getting.

-* I'd like a discussion on a logical order on an outline, I which order I can present things.
+* I'd like a discussion on a logical order on an outline, I which order I can present things (to make it easier for the reader to follow a flow).

 ## Work plan for the following week

 ### Tasks

-* Adding some more properties to the models (like Likeness)
+* Adding some more properties to the models (like Liveness)

 * Code-generation, finding a good program for it and use it on some models.